ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ###### *Figure 3: Berlin Place Coordinates in an HTML Folio Map*

-Looks like we we should be looking for places near the Neukölln and Friedrichshain-Kreuzberg boroughs.
+It seems like we should be looking for places near the Neukölln and Friedrichshain-Kreuzberg boroughs.

 ### 2.4.
 Filtering with advanced operators
-We can make use of more advanced filtering operators in order to narrow our search:
+We can make use of more advanced filtering operators to narrow our search:

 ##### **Code**
 ```Python